 If you regularly use navigational apps like Google Maps, you will know why geolocation on your smartphone is important.
 You could get lost if the location services on your device are not properly set up.
 This could be caused by faulty GPS signal reception on your smartphone.
-Also, Pokemon Go fans know all about the importance of GPS signal; it’s the most important factor of the game.
+Also, Pokémon Go fans know all about the importance of GPS signal; it is the most significant factor of the game.

 First of all, you need to know what GPS is.
 The acronym stands for Global Positioning System.
 It provides geolocation and time information to a GPS receiver anywhere on the planet.
 Your smartphone has a built-in GPS receiver, which is connected to your phone software through a driver.
 Now, three things can cause a faulty GPS signal in your device.
 They are:

 - The number of GPS satellites in your location.
 You have to be in the line of sight of at least four satellites for you to get a correct signal.

 - The quality of your smartphone’s GPS receiver.

 - The implementation of the driver in your device’s operating system.